jvanengers/woolsocks-extension/docs/ROADMAP.md

 Goal: Remove the `alarms` permission from the extension manifest to pass Chrome Web Store review, while maintaining all current functionality through alternative approaches.

+**Reference: Chrome Web Store Rejection (Item ID: fneoceodefiieccfcapkjanllehpogpj)**
+> "Requesting but not using the following permission(s): alarms.
+Remove the unused permission(s) listed above from your manifest file.
+Request access to the narrowest permissions necessary to implement your Product's features or services.
+Don't attempt to 'future proof' your Product by requesting a permission that might benefit services or features that have not yet been implemented."

 - Current usage of alarms
   - Periodic cleanup tasks (storage, analytics queue, cooldown expiration).
   - Analytics batch flushing and retry mechanisms.